 At a Glance

-· Since its inception, MIGA has provided more than $27 billion in guarantees (PRI) for more than 700 projects in over 100 developing countries.
-MIGA currently has an outstanding guarantees portfolio of over $10 billion.
+· Since inception MIGA has provided some $30 billion in guarantees for more than 700 projects in over 100 developing countries.

-· MIGA is focusing on geographic diversification to better serve clients.
-Its recently-established Asia hub is helping to facilitate increased regional investment appetite.
-Its office in Paris focuses on European clients looking at investments and investments in Africa, the Middle East and North Africa, and Eastern and Central Europe.
-MIGA has a representative in West Bank/Gaza.
+· MIGA continues to focus on geographic diversification.
+Its Asia hub is serving Asian investors who are looking to increase their investments in emerging markets.
+MIGA's office in Paris focuses on European clients seeking to invest in Africa, the Middle East and North Africa, and Eastern and Central Europe.
+MIGA also has a representative in West Bank/Gaza.

 MIGA investor newsletter